linepogl/impartial-pipes/doc/Filtering/p_filter_out.md

 ## p_filter_out

-Partial function to filter elements out of an iterable, using a predicate.
+Returns a partial function that filters elements out of an iterable, using a predicate.

 ### Syntax
 ```php